EpicOrange/riichi_advanced/documentation/american.md

 - Riichi Advanced will not let you draw a tile when you shouldn't, or discard a tile when you shouldn't.
 If you ever have more or fewer tiles than you're supposed to, that's a bug, and you should report it on the [Issues page](https://github.com/EpicOrange/riichi_advanced/issues) or in the Discord.
 - Riichi Advanced will not let you make an incorrect exposure (i.e. one that isn't a Pung, Kong, or Quint) or Mah Jongg in error.
 It will, however, let you make exposures that would make your hand dead due to no hand on the Card being possible.
 - Riichi Advanced requires you to name what kind of exposure you're calling for (Pung/Kong/Quint).
+- Riichi Advanced will only let you call for Sextets if you are playing with a Card that uses Sextets.
+Rules for Sextets are more-or-less the same for Pungs/Kongs/Quints.
 - Once you have made an exposure, Riichi Advanced will not let you edit the tiles in that exposure, even if you have not yet discarded or performed a joker exchange.
 You may, however, perform a joker exchange with the tiles in that exposure.
 - Riichi Advanced will not require you to name your discards.
 - Discards in Riichi Advanced are arranged in order in front of each player.
 (It's **Riichi** Advanced, so everything is a Riichi variant.)